Our Work | Species | Stoat

 The stoat (Mustela erminea) is widespread and thought to be relatively common across Britain, but is under-studied and poorly understood.

 Traditionally, gamebag data collected by gamekeepers have been used to record the distribution and abundance of stoats, although the accuracy of these data has been questioned.
+In the most recent review of British mammals, stoats were classified as data deficient.
 There is a need to develop an effective survey methodology to monitor population trends in the species.

 The Trust successfully trialled hair-tubes to study Irish stoats and is further exploring detection methods for this species.